The Weighted $L^p$ Minkowski Problem: Isoperimetric Inequalities

 Therefore, for $p>0$ and $r>0$, we obtain from Proposition~\ref{t:LpFcon} that

 where we used that $p\mu_p(K;K)=\mu(K;K)$.
 Since $\mu(K;K) \geq 0$, we see that \eqref{eq:Lpiso} can always be made positive.
-Indeed, define $r=r(\mu(K)),$ as follows: pick $r$ so that
+Indeed, define $r=r(\mu(K))$ as follows: pick $r$ so that

 Therefore, for $p>0$, \eqref{eq:Lpiso} reduces the question of establishing an $L^p$ isoperimetric inequality to establishing a measure is $L^p$ $F$-concave.
-Following Hosle, Kolesnikov, and Livshyts \cite{HKL21}, lets consider the case when $F(x)=x^\frac{q}{n}$ for some $q>0$, i.e. $\mu$ satisfies the following $(p,q)$-Brunn-Minkowski-type inequality
+Following Hosle, Kolesnikov, and Livshyts \cite{HKL21}, let us consider the case where $F(x)=x^\frac{q}{n}$ for some $q>0$, i.e., $\mu$ satisfies the following $(p,q)$-Brunn-Minkowski-type inequality

 Then, \eqref{eq:Lpiso} becomes